 Hello fellow adventurer!
-With us being at the beginning of winter, I am sure you are seeing brands show off their products that feature Merino wool.
+I know for sure that when you checked out some packing lists of travellers that you noticed merino wool is mentioned on every list.
 Or you’ve heard a friend talk about their new merino sweater or jacket that has been a game-changer this season.

 For some, packing is the best part, where the excitement starts to build.
 For others, it’s filled with dread and anxiety on picking the perfect items to fit for all occasions.
-We’ve been there and Merino wool has been our answer to slimming down our packs, staying fresh, and keeping us temperate no matter what adventure we get into.
+I have been there and Merino wool has been my answer to slimming down my pack, staying fresh, and keeping my temperate no matter what adventure I get into.

-In this article, we’ll walk through what exactly Merino wool is, the difference between normal wool, the advantages and benefits, and why brands & people are obsessed with wearing Merino wool.
+In this article, I’ll walk through what exactly Merino wool is, the difference between normal wool, the advantages and benefits, and why brands & people are obsessed with wearing Merino wool.

 Buckle up, by the end of this blog post you’ll be a merino wool expert and may even feel inclined to get yourself a pair of merino wool socks to get you ready for the winter-y months ahead or a base layer for those hiking desert days.

 The million-dollar question: what is merino wool and where did it come from?

 Merino wool comes from a specific breed of sheep, yep you guessed it, Merino Sheep in Spain and since have been introduced in Australia and New Zealand.
 They’re quite tough breeds, thriving in scorching summers and freezing winters.
 Merino Sheep produces the finest and smoothest fibers of all wool making it more comfortable to the skin and less prone to holes.